CYX22222003/ProjectKorolev/README.md

 ## Testing
 ### Unit testing
+We use a combination of automatic testing and manual testing to test different methods used in various features.

-We used the Jest framework for unit testing in our login, signup, session management and document creation features in the React frontend.
+For the automatic testing, we used the Jest framework for unit testing in our login, signup, session management and document creation features in the React frontend.
 In addition, we also use Python unittest library to perform unit testing on business logics and functions such as prompt construction, GenAI API call and operations on database in our Flask backend.

-Unit test report: <a href="https://drive.google.com/file/d/1mVC4hax4lYrE56JqwSlKzLZ3Xymc18zE/view?usp=sharing">Link</a>
+Unit test report(both manual and automatic): <a href="https://drive.google.com/file/d/1mVC4hax4lYrE56JqwSlKzLZ3Xymc18zE/view?usp=sharing">Link</a>

 Frontend test report:
 <img src="/ProjectKorolev/images/test_report1.png">